 There are five independent schools offering certification in Sexological Bodywork and Somatic Sex Education.
 How do I choose a school?
 Are they all the same?

 The Institute of Somatic Sexology in Australia

-The Sea School of Embodiment in the United Kingdom
+The School of Somatic Sexology in the UK and Ireland

 Sexological Bodywork professional associations facilitate continuing education, professional supervision and development of ethical standards for Certified Sexological Bodyworkers.

 The Association of Certified Sexological Bodyworkers (ACSB) in the U.S. and Worldwide.
 The ACSB website offers a listing of professionals worldwide.

 The Somatic Sex Educators Association (SSEA) in Canada.

 Somatic Sex Educators Association of Australasia (SSEAA) in Australia.